WebOfTrustInfo/rwot12-cologne/draft-documents/beyond-did-web.md

 It guarantees that every piece of data, once entered, remains transparent and immutable, establishing a clear, verifiable record.
-This is especially vital for the assertions issued by the controller of the DID in regulated industries where the stakes for maintaining data integrity are exceptionally high, directly impacting public trust, safety, and the bottom line.
+This is especially vital for the assertions issued by the controller of a DID in regulated industries where the stakes for maintaining data integrity are exceptionally high, directly impacting public trust, safety, and the bottom line.
 Thus, for software aiming to provide compliance solutions, embedding these auditability features is not just about meeting regulatory standards; it's about ensuring long-term trust, security, accountability, and operational excellence.

-did:web, while being easy to implement, has inherent limitations when it comes to providing full auditability features for the entire DID lifecycle, especially concerning key rotations and DID document configuration events.
+`did:web`, while being easy to implement, has inherent limitations when it comes to providing full auditability features for the entire DID lifecycle, especially concerning key rotations and DID document configuration events.

 Here's why:

-- Centralized Nature: did:web identifiers are essentially URLs, and they rely on the traditional web infrastructure.
+- **Centralized Nature:** `did:web` identifiers are essentially URLs, and they rely on the traditional web infrastructure.
 This means that the data is stored on centralized servers or web domains.
-Also all the information are public available to read for everyone giving more transparency and the immutability by linking the transactions in a chain removes a central power to update persisted data.
-In decentralized systems like blockchains the information get published on multiple servers that are not controlled by a single stakeholder.
+In decentralized systems such as blockchains the information get published on multiple servers that are not controlled by a single stakeholder.
   An end user is able to query multiple endpoints and can verify if he/she got equal results.
+Also, all the information is publicly available to read for everyone, providing more transparency.
+None of these features are necessarily available in centralized web infrastructure.
-- Lack of Immutable History: In decentralized ledger systems, every change or transaction is recorded in a way that it cannot be altered, ensuring a permanent and transparent history. did:web, due to its reliance on the traditional web, doesn't inherently provide this feature.
+- **Lack of Immutable History:** In decentralized ledger systems, every change or transaction is recorded in a way that it cannot be altered, ensuring a permanent and transparent history.
+Immutability is created by linking the transactions in a chain, removing centralized ability to update peristent data.  `did:web`, due to its reliance on the traditional web, doesn't inherently provide this feature.
 If a DID document is updated or a key is rotated, the previous state might be overwritten without any immutable record of the change.
-- Vulnerability to Tampering: Since did:web documents are hosted on web servers, they are susceptible to common web vulnerabilities.
+- **Vulnerability to Tampering:** Since `did:web documents` are hosted on web servers, they are susceptible to common web vulnerabilities.
 Malicious actors, if they gain access, can alter or delete historical data, making it challenging to audit the entire lifecycle of the DID.
-- Dependence on Web Hosting Providers: The availability and integrity of did:web documents are tied to the reliability of web hosting providers.
+- **Dependence on Web Hosting Providers:** The availability and integrity of `did:web` documents are tied to the reliability of web hosting providers.
 These providers can experience downtime, data losses, or even decide to terminate services, leading to potential loss of historical data.
-- Absence of Native Timestamping: Unlike some decentralized systems that inherently timestamp every transaction, did:web doesn't offer tamper-proof timestamping.
+- **Absence of Native Timestamping:** Unlike some decentralized systems that inherently timestamp every transaction, `did:web` doesn't offer tamper-proof timestamping.
 This makes it impossible to verify the exact sequence and timing of events in the DID's lifecycle.
-- Potential for Data Inconsistency: Without a decentralized consensus mechanism, there's a risk of data inconsistency in did:web.
+- **Potential for Data Inconsistency:** Without a decentralized consensus mechanism, there's a risk of data inconsistency in `did:web`.
 Different servers might have different versions of a DID document, complicating the audit process.

+#### Achieving Long-Term Non-Repudiation

-Integrating self-certifying identifiers with a robust microledger enhances the did:web method, transforming it from a rudimentary system to a comprehensive, auditable solution that includes timestamping and sequencing of DID document configuration events.
+Integrating self-certifying identifiers with a robust microledger enhances the `did:web` method, transforming it from a rudimentary system to a comprehensive, auditable solution that includes timestamping and sequencing of DID document configuration events.